Voronsky/node-task-manager-app/README.md

 # node-task-manager-app

-A Task Manager app made in NodeJS
+A CRUD Task Manager app made in NodeJS

+This APP is a pure Rest only APP.

+API can be played with at https://voronsky-task-manager.herokuapp.com

+Please be respectful and mindful!